bvramanan/aws-iam-policies/README.md

-# aws-iam-policies
+# Ad-hoc AWS IAM Policies

-Ad-hoc AWS IAM Policies
+This repo is a collection of ad-hoc IAM policies for special use cases.

 | Policy Name | Description |
 |-------------|-------------|